broadinstitute/carrot/README.md

 * Once Rust is installed, the project can be built using the `cargo build` command in the project directory.
     * Building for release can be done using `cargo build --release`
 * CARROT requires a [Cromwell](https://github.com/broadinstitute/cromwell) server to run tests
-    * Setting up a Cromwell server can be done by following the instructions [here](https://docs.google.com/document/d/1FlKe3XvjzE2-Yzi245THpC6X7D0opRufjh7Mt21bBhE/edit?usp=sharing)
+    * Setting up a Cromwell server can be accomplished by following the instructions [here](https://docs.google.com/document/d/1FlKe3XvjzE2-Yzi245THpC6X7D0opRufjh7Mt21bBhE/edit?usp=sharing)
 * A Dockerfile is provided in the project root directory that can be used to run CARROT in a Docker container
     * The image can be built by running `docker build .` from the project root.
     * For development purposes, the `docker-compose.yml` file can be used to run CARROT with a PostreSQL server and a Cromwell server in their own containers.
 This can be done using `docker-compose up` within that directory.